De Hallen Amsterdam

 Arts & Culture

-Creativity is in the walls.
-Watch movies in the Filmhallen, admire contemporary art at the Beeldend Gesproken gallery, visit the OBA or be surprised by a changing exhibition on location.
+Watch films at the Filmhallen, admire contemporary art at the Beeldend Gesproken gallery, or visit the OBA library for a talk or a quiet spot.
+In De Passage, exhibitions on large banners alternate with open-to-all activities.

 Craft & training